SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

     scale_factor_first:   0.02
     delta_time:           1.02

-In which we specify the ``.cfg`` file that is used by VELOCIraptor.
+In which we specify the ``.cfg`` file that is used by VELOCIraptor and the other parameters which SWIFT needs to use [#deltatime]_.
 In the case of the Small Cosmological Volume DMO example we can run a simulation with halo finder as::

   cd examples/SmallCosmoVolume_DM